-Analysis by Farm Credit Midsouth Senior Vice President and Chief Appraisal Officer, Cary C. Matthews reveals that after two consecutive years of a small decrease or stable land values, it appears that there has been an increase in demand for good-quality land used for production of all typical agricultural commodities, but primarily for rice, corn, soybeans, peanuts, and cotton.
-Land values across eastern Arkansas and southeast Missouri indicated a change from (2.78%) to 12.00% during the period of July 1, 2020, through June 30, 2021.
-The rate of change overall is significantly increasing, although two of the benchmarks in eastern Arkansas showed no increases to a 2.78% decrease.
-There were eight benchmarks ranging from an increase of 5.00% to 10.00% in eastern Arkansas and southeast Missouri.
-There were six benchmarks that showed no increase to a 5.00% increase.
-The overall average increase for eastern Arkansas and southeast Missouri was 6.03%.
+Land values appear to be increasing across the region.
+There continues to be an increase in demand for good-quality land used for production of all typical agricultural commodities, but primarily for rice, corn, soybeans, peanuts, and cotton.
+Land values across eastern Arkansas and southeast Missouri indicated a change from 1.43% to 25.00% during the period of July 1, 2021, to June 30, 2022.
+The rate of change overall is significantly increasing, although extreme eastern Arkansas showed the least amount of increase.
+The benchmark that showed the highest increase was in southeast Missouri; Pemiscot County, Missouri showed the highest increase with 25.00%.
+There were nine benchmarks ranging from an increase of 1.43% to 10.87% in eastern Arkansas and southeast Missouri.
+There were eleven benchmarks with increases above 10.00% and three benchmarks with increases above 20.00%.
+The overall average increase for eastern Arkansas and southeast Missouri was 11.31%.
 In our opinion, this is the sign of a very strong market in eastern Arkansas and southeast Missouri.
-In this market area, demand remains resilient, particularly for cropland tracts which are irrigated, developed, and comprised of versatile soil types.
-Compared to recent years, sales volume over the past twelve months has increased in most areas in eastern Arkansas and southeast Missouri cropland area.
-Although many areas in the market are still dominated by the traditional buyer, the local landowner/farmer, demand is still being exhibited to out-of-area investment-minded buyers.
-These investment-minded buyers seem particularly interested in the larger tracts of farm land (500 or more acres).
+In this market area, demand remains resilient - particularly for cropland tracts which are irrigated, developed, and comprised of versatile soil types.
+Although there is higher demand for quality cropland in the region, recent interest rate increases have slowed sales volume as compared to the past twelve months.
+Many areas in the market are still dominated by the traditional buyer - the local landowner/farmer - however, demand is still being exhibited by out-of-area investment-minded buyers.
+These investment-minded buyers seem particularly interested in the larger tracts of farmland (500 or more acres).